remodlai/Flowise/docs/documentation/handoff/09_encryption_key_migration.md

    - A utility function in `packages/server/src/utils/platformSettings.ts` now only uses platform settings.

 2. Throws an error if the encryption key is not found in platform settings
-   - No more fallbacks to environment variables or default keys.
+   - No more fallbacks to environment variables, default keys, or AWS Secrets Manager.

 3. Uses a consistent encryption method across all parts of the application
    - All encryption/decryption operations use the same key retrieval method.
+   - All secret storage and retrieval is done through Supabase only.
+   - Proper error handling is implemented to provide clear error messages.

 ### Migration Strategy